nramc/my-notes/docs/blog/articles/java/coding/checkstyle-with-open-rewrite.md

     - It allows you to define suppression rules in a separate XML file, making it easier to manage and update them.
     - Refer to the [Checkstyle Document: SuppressionFilter](https://checkstyle.sourceforge.io/filters/suppressionfilter.html)

+## Best Practices & Lessons Learned

+- **Start with a Baseline**: Use a well-defined style guide (like Google or Sun) as a starting point.
+This helps establish a common ground for your team.
+- **Iterate Gradually**: Don’t try to enforce all rules at once.
+Start with a few key rules and gradually add more as your team becomes comfortable.
+- **Choose the right maven phase for OpenRewrite execution**: The most common phase is `process-sources`.
+  This phase is typically used for source code transformations.
+It runs before the compilation phase, allowing you to modify the source code before it is compiled.
+- **OpenRewrite recipes are evolving**: New recipes are added regularly, so keep an eye on the OpenRewrite documentation for updates and new features.
+- **Use IDE Integration**: Leverage IDE plugins for Checkstyle and OpenRewrite to format code base ease & quick and to provide real-time feedback to developers.
+This helps catch issues early in the development process.
+- **Automate Everything**: Integrate Checkstyle and OpenRewrite into your CI/CD pipeline to ensure that code is checked and fixed automatically.
+- **Educate Your Team**: Make sure your team understands the rules and why they matter.
+This helps reduce resistance to adopting new rules.
+- **Use Suppressions Wisely**: Use suppressions to manage exceptions, but avoid overusing them.
+- **Review and Refine**: Regularly review your Checkstyle configuration and OpenRewrite recipes to ensure they are still relevant and effective.
+OpenRewrite recipes are evolving, and new ones are added regularly.
+- **Encourage Collaboration**: Foster a culture of collaboration and open communication within your team.
+Encourage developers to share their experiences and insights on using Checkstyle and OpenRewrite.
+- **Celebrate Success**: Celebrate milestones and achievements in improving code quality.
+This helps motivate your team and reinforces the importance of clean, consistent, and secure code.

 ## Conclusion

 Combining **Checkstyle and OpenRewrite** creates a powerful workflow for maintaining clean, consistent, and secure code.